gottingen/melon/README.md

 <a name="about"> </a>

 ## about abel

-For several years, I have planned to establish a repository to de-duplicate code from the projects either I have been involved in or I have paid close attention to (e.g.,open source) so that I would develop iteratively based upon the repository.
-I have tried the codes on many private projects and the applicability is verified.
-The  repository , named after a mathematician as 'Abel', fortunately came out on Jan 1st 2020.

 Since the inception, it's aimed to <font size=16> **`consolidate algorithms, data structures, system operations and make sure it's under control.`**</font>